-Source: U.S. EPA http//www.ncgc.nrcs.usda.gov/products/datasets/climate/data/precipitation-state/.
+Liquids addition (in inches/year) is the total volume of liquids added from records or engineering estimates divided by the area of the portion of the landfill containing waste with appropriate unit conversions.

-The following waste characterization default values shown in Tables 1A, 1B, 2, and 3 in addition to the model equations must be used in estimating the methane generation potential for a MSW landfill:
+The following waste characterization default values shown in Tables 2A, 2B, and 3 in addition to the model equations shall be used in estimating the methane generation potential for a MSW landfill:

-Table 1A
+Table 2A.
+Waste Type (%) by Year Up to 1995